As we start April 2022, here are five new California employment law developments that California employers need to know about:

 3. LA Times article explains employees working from home are seeking reimbursement for not only businesses expenses, but missed revenue the employees could have made for renting out their office instead of using it for work.

 As we have detailed on this blog before, California Labor Code section 2802 requires employers to pay for necessary business expenses incurred by employees.
-However, as the article reports, plaintiffs are alleging that not only should employers have paid for their printers and computers, but also for missed revenue the employee could have received for renting out their home office.
+However, as the article reports, plaintiffs are alleging that not only should employers have to pay for their printers and computers, but also for missed revenue the employee could have received for renting out their home office.
 It will be interesting to see how plaintiffs would prove that they lost revenue from rent because they had to work from home.
 A lot of workers were required to work from home during the pandemic, and many were not fortunate enough to have separate office to work in (nor was it likely that employers made this a requirement for the employees), and for the fortunate employees who did have a separate office in their house to now claim that their employer owes them for missed rent will be difficult to prove.

 4. California drafts regulations regarding the use of artificial intelligence in the hiring process.